 When this tragedy has become part of your story, seeking financial compensation from the responsible party may be the last thing on your mind.
 Especially for spouses, the idea of filing a wrongful death claim feels overwhelming.
 You may feel that you don’t have the emotional or mental energy to work through the legal process, or it may even feel inappropriate, as if you are putting a price on your loved one’s death.

 It’s important for families in this situation to understand that filing a wrongful death claim isn’t about financial gain, or even about seeking revenge on the person or organization responsible for your loss.
 Rather, it is about achieving closure by holding the responsible party accountable for their actions.
 In cases involving a healthcare provider or hospital, suing for financial damages is the most effective way to do this.
 A financial award is an organization’s way of acknowledging that what they did was wrong, and it goes a long way toward ensuring that the organization takes steps to make sure it never happens again.

 Families who have suffered from maternal death may receive compensation for the following:

 - Medical expenses

 - General pain and suffering

 - Loss of companionship and support

 In addition, the financial damages that you receive can be crucial to helping your family recover from this tragedy.
 Damages may cover such things as funeral expenses, therapy, childcare, and medical bills that may linger after your loved one’s death.

 After a loss like this, it will take time for your family to heal.
 Our team of New York lawyers are ready to fight on your behalf for the justice you deserve, so that you can focus on grieving and being present with your family during this difficult time.
-To get the support you need, call Oshman & Mirisola at 800-400-8182 today for a free, confidential assessment of your case.
+To get the support you need, call The Oshman Firm at 800-400-8182 today for a free, confidential assessment of your case.